ortus-docs/commandbox-docs/embedded-server/multi-site-support/configuring-sites.md

 ### Debugging settings

-There is much-improved console output now coming from Runwar when it server starts up.
-Add `--verbose` or `--debug` to your `server start` command and you'll see output like so at the top of the server start in the interactive job output:
+There is much-improved console output now coming from Runwar when the server starts up.
+Add `--verbose` or `--debug` to your `server start` command and you'll see site debug output at the top of the server start in the interactive job output:

 ```
    |   |--------------------------------------------------------------